PPR picks 27% in Puma for $7b

 Adidas bought Reebok International in 2005 for $3.8 billion to help close the sales gap with Nike, the world’s largest sportinggoods maker.
 The German company paid a 34% premium for Reebok.

 Puma and Adidas were formed in the late 1940s after two brothers, Adolf and Rudolf Dassler, clashed over strategy for the shoe company they founded in 1924.
 “Adi” Dassler attached his name to his company; his brother turned to the wildcat for his own logo.
-Both companies are based in the same southern German town, about 200 kilometers (125 miles) north of Munich.
+Both companies are based in the same southern German town, about 200 kilometers (125 miles) north of

-To keep sales rising, Puma is introducing goods this year including its French 77 line of clothes and shoes, inspired by tennis players of the 1970s such as Argentina’s Guillermo Vilas, who appears in advertisements for the range.
-Licensing accords with Puma and Adidas contributed to PPR’s forecast for its Stella McCartney and Alexander McQueen brands to break even this year.
+To keep sales rising, Puma is introducing goods this year including its French 77 line of clothes and shoes, inspired by tennis players of the 1970s such as

 The company, whose retail units include the Conforama furniture chain, improved profitability last year for the luxury Yves Saint Laurent, Boucheron and Balenciaga brands as well as the Fnac books and electronics shops.